 You can access the raw data from any report by exporting the report data to a Comma Separated Values (CSV) file.
 These CSV files can be opened in a spreadsheet program (e.g., MS Excel, Google Sheets) and are easily read by other software systems.
 Select the Export CSV button.

 Note: Driver-based reports are only available if you have Facial Recognition enabled.

 Trip Reports will display a summary of all the Trips taken during a specified time range.

 The Stop Report includes a detailed view of all parking and idling events over a specified timeframe.
 This report can be used in your workflows to validate timesheets and customer billing or investigate the misuse of company assets and time.

 For short parking durations (shorter than 1 hour), you'll notice the icon.
 These parked events will not display as individual trips in the Trip Report but will appear as parking time in the row for the previous driving trip.

 Event Reports are a summary table of significant captured events which include: Idling, Speeding, Aggressive Acceleration, Harsh Braking, Car Trouble Codes, and Possible Impact events.

 A direct link to the Trip History is available under the Date column.

 When did a vehicle / driver arrive at a specific location (Geofence)?
 How long were they at the site (within the bounds of the Geofence)?
 Geofence Reports can provide these answers.

-The Raven Report provides information about each of your Raven devices.
+The Device Report provides information about each of your Raven devices.
 This report includes Raven's state (i.e. Driving, Parked, Unplugged), which vehicle the Raven is installed in, SIM card information, and other important details.